ULINCHEN/SIT_CS554_WebProgramming_Final_Project/README.md

 4 - Make sure the services are started correctly in docker, enjoy！

 ### IMPORTANT
-Inorder to test the email service, please change this two account email address to your email address.
+1 - Inorder to test the email service, please change this two account email address to your email address.
-<br/> Please use two different browser to login
+<br/>2 - Please use two different browser to login
+<br/>3 - If possible do not run under school wifi

 ### Test flow